kittykatattack/ga/README.md

 images, and it displays them directly from the tileset.

-If you ever need to access the texture atlas's JSON file in your game, you get it like this:
+If you ever need to access the texture atlas's JSON file in your game, you can get it like this:
 ```
 jsonFile = ga.json("jsonFileName.json");
 ```